Seily History, Family Crest & Coats of Arms

 Another 50 words (4 lines of text) are included under the topic Early Seily Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Seily family to Ireland
+Migration of the Seily family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Seilys to arrive on North American shores: Robert Seely, who arrived in Massachusetts in 1630 with the Winthrop Fleet; William Seely, who came to Barbados in 1635; John Seely, who came to Virginia in 1654.